dancosta154/Image_Recognition_CNN/README.md

 In order to maximize the training data for the models I built, my initial step was to augment the existing images.
 Image augmentation is used to enhance the size and quality of training datasets for the purpose of creating more accurate Deep Learning models.
 Image augmentation algorithms vary in how the types of augmentation or transformations take place.
 Some of the methods that I emplored were: executing a random zoom to magnify the image, slanting an image by fixing one axis and stretching the image at a certain angle, rotating the image, and a few more.

 Once my data had been transformed properly, I then built the architecture for my convulational neural network.
 The model incorporates three convolutional and maxpooling layers,  followed by two fully connected (dense) layers, a dropout layer (to assist with potential overfitting), and finally a non-linear layer.
 As convolutional networks operate linearly, this final layer introduces non-linearity to the activation map.
 As this model is a binary classification, in that the intent of this model is to determine whether or not smoke is present within an image, I used the sigmoid activation function which calculates the probabilities between 0 and 1.

+The following image outlines the architecture of a model similar to the one I generated:

 <!-- <img src="./cnn_architecture.jpeg" width="100" height="100"> -->